weet-ops/Minceraft/README.md

 And much more!

 # How To Play
-Run the "download-all-dependencies" file (if you don't already have ursina) and then run the "minceraft.py" file and enjoy!
+Run the <sup>"download-all-dependencies"</sup> file (if you don't already have ursina) and then run the "minceraft.py" file and enjoy!

 J - Next block\
 K - Previous block\